 Sheila Lawrence 'The Swan Lady'

 In April 2011, Shiela Lawrence known as “The Swan Lady,” passed away.
 Sheila and her husband Jim have been feeding the swans for over 25 years.
 Because of their selfless acts of kindness to these birds, the Monticello Community has benefited more than anyone realizes.
 Jim Lawrence has continued to feed the Trumpeter Swans winter after winter.
 We need your help in continuing to fund this wonderful Monticello attraction.

 A special thank you Jim and Sheila Lawrence for bringing this attraction to Monticello and for all the time and money you’ve spent feeding the swans.
 Thank you also to the Monticello's Parks Department for your diligence and assistance in keeping up the park throughout the year.

 The funding for purchase and delivery of corn to feed the waterfowl viewed at Swan Park for the past 25 years was paid in its entirety by Sheila Lawrence with the generous help of a few of her close friends and countless Swan Park visitors.
 Contrary to what you may believe no financial support is provided by any municipal or state agencies.
 Since Sheila’s passing a foundation had been created to continue her legacy and to promote and grow this Monticello winter treasure.
 If you would like to help continue the growth of this flock of Trumpeter Swans you may do so my making a donation to the Swan City Heritage Foundation.
-(A 501(C)(3) Non-profit status is pending.)
-Send your payments to;
+(A 501(C)(3) Non-profit status has been granted) Send your payments to;

 Swan City Heritage Foundation